McNamara84/elmo/README.md

   - This field contains the identifier
   - Data type: String
   - Occurrence: 1, if relatedIdentifier is <0
-  - The corresponding field in the database where the value is stored is called: Identifier in the Related_Work table
+  - The corresponding field in the database where the value is stored is called: `Identifier` in the `Related_Work` table.
   - Restrictions: Must be specified, if related work specified
   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/relatedidentifier/)
-  - Schema version: “DataCite” 4.5
+  - Schema version: DataCite 4.5
   - Example values: `13030/tqb3kh97gh8w`, `0706.0001`, `10.26022/IEDA/112263`

 - Identifier Type